-Any case could end up in litigation.
+Any divorce case could end up in litigation.
 Even cases that appear to be guaranteed settlement cases may end up in court.
-Other times cases settle quickly that appeared to be a guaranteed "war of the roses" cases.
-The direction a case takes after depends on which divorce lawyer is retained.
+Often times, cases settle quickly that appeared to be a guaranteed "war of the roses" cases.
+The direction a case takes often depends on which divorce lawyer is retained.
 See our sections "Selecting a Divorce Lawyer," and "How to Speed the Process and Manage Attorney's Fees."

 Some issues are simply more complex or more time consuming than others and may extend the divorce process.
 For example, a custody contest, domestic violence and business valuation issues may extend the time required to complete a divorce.
 High net worth matters generally involve more assets and more issues, which can result in more time being required to resolve the case.
 Even with the more difficult issues, a divorce can be settled in a relatively timely manner if the parties conduct themselves in a reasonable manner and retain divorce lawyers who have the desire to solve problems rather than create them.

 No two divorces follow the exact same path.
 Below is an example of a potential sequence of procedural events that may occur in a divorce.
 The financial condition of our courts and the resulting congestion has caused increased delays in divorces that proceed to trial.
-It is not uncommon for family law matters to be continued multiple times and it is not uncommon for days in trial to be separated by weeks due to other family law matters pending in the same courtroom.
+It is not uncommon for divorces to be continued multiple times and it is not uncommon for days in trial to be separated by weeks due to other pending divorces in the same courtroom.

-Potential Sequence of Procedural Events in Custody Litigation
+Potential Sequence of Procedural Events in Child Custody Litigation

-This is an example of a potential sequence of procedural events that could occur in custody litigation.
-That is not to say that all contested custody matters follow this exact path.
-Even if a matter is litigated, there is a high likelihood that there will not be a 730/3111 custody evaluation.
-Even where a 730/3111 evaluation is completed, there is a high likelihood that depositions will not be taken and that the case will be settled.
+This is an example of a potential sequence of procedural events that could occur in child custody litigation.
+That is not to say that all contested child custody matters follow this exact path.
+Even if a matter is litigated, there is a high likelihood that there will not be a Evidence Code Section 730/Family Code Section 3111 custody evaluation.
+Even where a Evidence Code Section 730/Family Code Section 3111 evaluation is completed, there is a high likelihood that depositions will not be taken and that the case will be settled.

-In family law matters, the divorce attorney establishes the strategy and executes the plan, but experts often play a critical role in the success of the case.
+In divorce matters, the divorce lawyer establishes the strategy and executes the plan, but experts often play a critical role in the success of the case.
 Retaining the right expert is extremely important.
 As with divorce lawyers, all experts are not created equal.
 An incompetent or unqualified expert can destroy a case.

 Family law is far more complex than is generally understood.
 It is litigation not unlike business litigation.
-The Evidence Code and the Code of Civil Procedure apply in family law matters as they do in other types of litigation.
+The Evidence Code and the Code of Civil Procedure apply in divorce matters as they do in other types of litigation.
 A divorce is, to a large degree, the division of partnership assets.
 The same fiduciary duties exist between parties both before and after separation, as exist in corporate and partnership relationships.
 If civil cases don’t settle, they proceed to trial.
-The same is true of family law matters.
+The same is true of divorce matters.